frabjous/jhap-templates/documentation/markdown_primer.md

 # Block Quotations

-Block quotations indicated by lines starting with greater than signs.
+Block quotations are indicated by lines starting with `>`.

 ```markdown
 Here is the preceding text.